familyfriendlymikey/wash-md/README.md

 # watch-md

-A live reloading markdown viewer written in ~50 lines of imba that uses github's markdown css.
+A live updating markdown viewer that doesn't refresh the browser written in ~50 lines of imba that uses github's markdown css.

 ## Usage
 I don't want to upload this to any package managers.